alextyner/wasm-canvas/README.md

 ## Purpose

-#### Familiarity
+### Familiarity

 If you've worked with the Canvas API from JavaScript, the syntax for drawing is simple and friendly, as JavaScript tends to be.

 Although JavaScript excels in readability, it often lacks in optimizability.
 Web applications with high-performance requirements may turn to WebAssembly compiled from C.

-For applications with visual components, interacting with the Canvas API from C feels unfriendly and unfamiliar.
-This library provides an interface for doing so which closely resembles the syntax used in JavaScript.
+For applications with visual components, interacting with the Canvas API from C feels unfriendly.
+This library provides an interface for doing so which more closely resembles the syntax used in JavaScript.

-#### "Object-Oriented"
+### "Object-Oriented"

-This library is written in C, not an object-oriented programming language.
-However,the design is patterned less like idiomatic C and more like a JavaScript programmer might expect.
+The library is written in C, not an object-oriented programming language.
+However, the design is patterned less like idiomatic C and more like a JavaScript programmer might expect.

 Some C idioms still shine through.
 With no garbage collector or constructors, `create...` and `free...` functions are provided to allocate, set up, and free the object-like structs.
 The structs are populated primarily by function pointers to make calls as similar to JavaScript as possible.
-However, nearly all member functions require a pointer to their parent struct as the first parameter as there is no implicit `this` present in C.
+Nearly all member functions require a pointer to their parent struct as the first parameter as there is no implicit `this` present in C.

-#### Why not C++?
+### Why not C++?

 ## Using the Library

-#### Include the Headers
+### Include the Headers

 Currently, this is not a header-only library.
 Be sure that for each header included at compile time you introduce the corresponding source file at link time.
 See *Hello World* below for an example